How to Spend 3-4 Days in Vienna [Itinerary]

 How many days should you spend in Vienna?

-Vienna is a very good destination for a city break.
-It can easily be visited over a weekend if you are short on time, but 3 days are preferred because the extra time will allow you to see it at a more relaxed pace.
+Vienna is a good destination for a city break.
+Since it’s not too big and it’s fairly compact, its main attractions can easily be visited over a weekend if you are short on time, though 3 days are preferred.

-If you spend 4 days in Vienna, you can also add a day trip to stunning Hallstatt which is more than worth a visit.
+If you spend 4 days in Vienna, you can also add to your itinerary a day trip to stunning Hallstatt which is more than worth a visit.

 Public transportation in Vienna